Fedihosting-Foundation-Forks/fep/fep/07d7/fep-07d7.md

 ## Context

-Similar proposals such as [Fedilinks] and [Mastodon Issue 19679][Mastodon19679] have been made, and were even [briefly implemented in Mastodon][MastodonRemove].
+Similar proposals such as [Fedilinks][FedilinksRef] and [Mastodon Issue 19679][Mastodon19679] have been made, and were even [briefly implemented in Mastodon][MastodonRemove].
 There seems to be some concensus that custom protocol handlers have the technical capability to solve the problem of difficult interactions with cross-instance objects.
 There is also ample prior art for this approach. `mailto:` and `tel:` are common examples from web standards.
 Zoom uses a custom`zoommtg:` protocol to launch their desktop app, and Apple uses `itms:` to launch iTunes.

 It seems the main impediment to early attempts was a perception of poor UX and limited adoption.
 This seems to be mostly a chicken-and-egg problem.
 That will always be a problem, until it's not.
 In this case, it seems it would be helpful to let standards drive implementation, as the opposite hasn't ocurred.
 This proposal also recommends behavior that is compatible with gradual adoption.